pmahnke/stmgrts/info/privacy.md

 ## Your right to complain

-If you have a complaint about our use of your information, you can contact the Information Commissioner's Office via their website at [www.ico.org/concerns](http://www.ico.org/concerns )or write to them at:
+If you have a complaint about our use of your information, you can contact the Information Commissioner's Office via their website at [www.ico.org/concerns](http://www.ico.org/concerns) or write to them at:

 Information Commissioner's Office<br />
 Wycliffe House<br />